DSoftTechnology/ADS-FDA-Pool3/README.md

 ###d) Deployed prototype on an IaaS or PaaS provider

-Deployed on Microsoft Azure Web Servcies which is a PaaS and IaaS provider.
-Azure supports the broadest selection of operating systems, programming languages, frameworks, tools, databases and devices: apps with JavaScript, Python, .NET, PHP, Java, Node.js; build backends for iOS, Android, and Windows devices.
+Deployed on ADS protype on Microsoft Azure Web Services which is a PaaS provider.
+Azure supports the broadest selection of operating systems, programming languages, frameworks, tools, databases and devices: runs apps with JavaScript, Python, .NET, PHP, Java, Node.js; provides build backends for iOS, Android, and Windows devices.

 ###e) Wrote unit tests for code